 Implement Fresh Content Strategy for Long Term Traffic

-Pinterest values fresh content, meaning new images or new titles even if the link leads to the same blog post.
-Fresh content signals to Pinterest that you are active and producing new material.
+Pinterest values fresh content, meaning new images or new titles even if the link leads to the same blog post, a principle that also supports long-term visibility in content designed to stay relevant over time.

 When you write a new blog post, create four or five unique pins for it.
 Each pin can target a slightly different keyword.
 Over time, these multiple entry points bring new visitors from different searches.